ContextLab/sherlock-topic-model-paper/paxton_changes.md

       - Thus the TR topic trajectory's timeseries is based on real-time (seconds), and each TR's topic vector roughly matches a duration-weighted average of windows centered on a timepoint that fell during that TR.
 - removed resampling step for recall trajectories (resampled trajectories not used in paper and FFT-based resampling function used assumed periodicity)
 - removed some unused imports and function definitions
+- added code to explicitly save out data files that existed in repo without clear source

 ### eventseg_analysis